DSHardman/BimodalSkin/README.md

 ## Data Collection
 **RepeatsSynchronised.py**, **RandomSynchronised.py**, and **PatternsSynchronised.py** contain the python code used to collect the three datasets described above, which synchronizes data collection between a DAQ and robot arm.
 The thousands of raw output .npy files are not included in this repository, but are converted into the **SingleTest** MATLAB objects described above.

+_ProbeCode/_ contains the code uploaded to an Arduino Pro Mini controlling the probe's temperature.

 ## Functions
 **sensorTrain.m** creates and trains the feedforward neural networks using the given parameters, returning the trained network, the mean errors of the training, validation, and test sets, and the predictions/targets/errors of the test set.
 These are calculated by calling **calculateErrors.m**, and described in the function comments.